 Walking in Hemingway’s footsteps in Paris is a daunting task.
-I contacted Context Travel to take their Paris Hemingway Tour because I was a huge fan of his work, but also because I was curious how a man so talented in his writing could be such a bad character in his personal life.
+I contacted Context Travel to take their Paris Hemingway Tour because I was curious how a man so talented in his writing could be such a bad character in his personal life.
 I’ve known many men and women alike who adore the man they envision from his travels as a war correspondent and admire the sense of joie d’vivre that comes across in his works.
 I was one of those folks until I got to “know” him a bit better.

 Like all people, Hemingway was a complicated individual.
 I knew little about his personal life and became quite inquisitive in my younger years as I read about his offspring’s struggles with depression and suicide.
 I thought Margot and Mariel Hemingway were so beautiful and carefree.
 Of course I was wrong about the latter.
 I didn’t realize that depression runs in families back then, but do now.
 As I grew older and read (and re-read ones I earlier skimmed for class assignments) more of Hemingway’s works I became fascinated with his time in Paris.